pridkett/cheatdle/README.md

 February 2025

+## DEMO SITE

+If you're impatient and just want to play, you can find this tool running at [https://patrick.wagstrom.net/cheatdle](https://patrick.wagstrom.net/cheatdle).

 ## Overview

 Do you suck at [that five letter word guessing game](https://www.nytimes.com/games/wordle/index.html) from the Grey Lady?
 Do you want a little help, but not to go so far as just searching for today's answer.
 You're in luck, that's why I created Cheatdle.